leafo/pgmoon/README.md

 [![test](https://github.com/leafo/pgmoon/workflows/test/badge.svg)](https://github.com/leafo/pgmoon/actions)

-> **Note:** Have you updated from an older version of OpenResty?
-You must update to
-> pgmoon 1.12 or above, due to a change in Lua pattern compatibility to avoid incorrect
-> results from queries that return affected rows.

 **pgmoon** is a PostgreSQL client library written in pure Lua (MoonScript).

 **pgmoon** was originally designed for use in [OpenResty][] to take advantage